sosialistaflokkurinn/ekklesia/docs/status/CLOUDFLARE_SETUP_PLAN.md

 whois si-xj.org
 ```

-**Step 2: Contact Samstaða**
+**Step 2: Contact SÍ**

 Questions to ask:
-1. What domain does Samstaða own?
+1. ✅ sosialistaflokkurinn.is is confirmed SÍ domain (SI320-IS)
 2. Who has access to DNS management?
-3. Is there an existing Cloudflare account?
+3. Is there an existing Cloudflare account? (si-xj.org is on Cloudflare)
 4. Can we get API token access?

 **Step 3: Get Cloudflare API Token**